Seventeenth Amendment to the United States Constitution: Ratification by the states

 The Utah legislature rejected the amendment on February 26, 1913.
-No action on the amendment has been completed by Florida, Georgia, Kentucky, Mississippi, South Carolina, Virginia, Alaska or Hawaii.
-Alaska and Hawaii were not yet states at the time of the amendment's proposal, and have never taken any official action to support or oppose the amendment since achieving statehood.
+No action on the amendment has been completed by Florida, Georgia, Kentucky, Mississippi, South Carolina, or Virginia.
+Alaska and Hawaii were not yet states at the time of the amendment's proposal, and therefore ratified the amendment along with the rest of the Constitution as part of joining the Union in 1959.

 Effect

 The Seventeenth Amendment altered the process for electing United States senators and changed the way vacancies would be filled.
 Originally, the Constitution required state legislatures to fill Senate vacancies.

 According to Judge Bybee, the Seventeenth Amendment had a dramatic impact on the political composition of the U.S. Senate.
 Before the Supreme Court required "one man, one vote" in Reynolds v.
 Sims (1964), malapportionment of state legislatures was common.
 For example, rural counties and cities could be given "equal weight" in the state legislatures, enabling one rural vote to equal 200 city votes.
 The malapportioned state legislatures would have given the Republicans control of the Senate in the 1916 Senate elections.
-With direct election, each vote represented equally, and the Democrats retained control of the Senate.
+With direct election, each vote represented equally, the Democrats held their stronghold in the South and offset net Republican gains in the Northeast by picking up new seats in New Mexico, Utah and Wyoming, retaining control of the Senate.
+Similarly, Bybee believes the Republican Revolution of 1994 would not have happened without direct election of Senators; instead, the Democrats would have controlled 70 seats in the Senate to the Republicans' 30.

 The reputation of corrupt and arbitrary state legislatures continued to decline as the Senate joined the House of Representatives in implementing popular reforms.
 Bybee has argued that the amendment led to complete "ignominy" for state legislatures without the buttress of a state-based check on Congress.
 In the decades following the Seventeenth Amendment, the federal government was enabled to enact progressive measures.
 However, Schleiches argues that the separation of state legislatures and the Senate had a beneficial effect on the states, as it led state legislative campaigns to focus on local rather than national issues.

 New Deal legislation is another example of expanding federal regulation overruling the state legislatures promoting their local state interests in coal, oil, corn and cotton.
 Ure agrees, saying that not only is each senator now free to ignore his state's interests, senators "have incentive to use their advice-and-consent powers to install Supreme Court justices who are inclined to increase federal power at the expense of state sovereignty".
 Over the first half of the 20th century, with a popularly elected Senate confirming nominations, both Republican and Democratic, the Supreme Court began to apply the Bill of Rights to the states, overturning state laws whenever they harmed individual state citizens.
 It aimed to limit the influence of the wealthy.